-To get an idea of how far we have strayed from creating endless possibilities for ourselves, listen to small children play.
+To get an idea of how far we have strayed from creating endless possibilities for ourselves.
+Listen to small children’s play.
 Listen to them talk about things without any limits.
-In their games, they want to be princess, or an astronaut, or a dragon, a fireman, a zookeeper, a fairy or a Jedi Knight.
-Not only do they want to become those things, they DO become those things for an afternoon or longer.
+In their games, they want to be a princess, or an astronaut, or a dragon, a fireman, a zookeeper, a fairy, or a Jedi Knight.
+Not only do they want to become those things, but they DO also become those things for an afternoon or longer.

-As adults we often recoil from dreaming and make believe because it is childish.
+As adults, we often recoil from dreaming and make-believe because it is childish.
 We rely on logic and reasonableness!
 However many of the great innovators of our time have become rich, famous and have helped humanity by dreaming foolish dreams.
-If you listen to the story of Steve Jobs he talks about calling Hewlett Packard as a teenager asking for spare parts to build a computer.
+If you listen to the story of Steve Jobs he talks about calling Hewlett Packard.
+He was a teenager asking for spare parts to build a computer.
 Mr. Hewlett was so intrigued by this young man’s courage and creativity, he gave him the parts for free!
 Children haven’t been trained to believe that such things as being a Jedi Knight are not possible for them.
 They do not know or accept the rules we adults have tacitly agreed to.

-Rules schmules!
-Those rules are a limitation that we absorbed as part of our familial, cultural or societal imprinting.
+Rules schedules!
+Those rules are a limitation that we absorbed as part of our familial, cultural, or societal imprinting.
 We don’t need them.
 We just believe them because we have been told them so many times that we forget what we knew as children.
 And because we believe them, we slowly lose our ability to become the genius we really are.

 Break the Patterns of Limitation